Shriram178/ApartmentBooking/apartment_booking_design_doc.md

 ## Summary

-A role-based apartment booking portal integrated into existing office systems, with Outlook-based login, request handling, and admin-configurable layouts.
+A role-based apartment booking portal integrated into existing office systems, with Outlook-based login, analytics, request handling, and admin-configurable layouts.
 Efficient, intuitive, and adaptable to future use cases.